As humans we are all susceptible to unconscious bias.

 Instead of asking candidates to tell you about at time when they did something, you can actually role-play the task.

 Take a look at how we do this Applied...

 This sounds like a lot of work, why should I bother?

-But it’s worth it - by following these methods you will not only hire the best, but you’ll also expand your talent pool and bring in diversity of thought and background into your organisation.
+But it’s worth it - by following these methods you will not only hire the best people, but you’ll also expand your talent pool and improve diversity.

 - Up to 4x attraction and selection of ethnically diverse candidates